 Not sure of etiquette, I gingerly walked along the very edge so as not to step on the graves.
 I guess with a lot of visitors present this would be un-realistic, but I remember my grandmother shivering and saying “Someone just walked over my grave”.
 So I kept to the edge.

 Up in the arcade, lucky tombs shelter in style, where identical pillars support the gracefully curving and delicately flaking ceiling.
 The cemetery spreads out behind the arcades, divided by treed streets, with many famous and ordinary Zagreb citizens buried between.

 Being council-owned Mirogoj is open to everyone.
 The famous writer and Poet Miroslav Krleža whose huge statue we’d came across on our Leafy Zagreb walk is buried here, as is Herman Bollé himself.
 Look for group memorials like the monument to 400 children killed in the genocide against Jews and other minorities during WWII and the German WWII Cemetery (recognized after a 1996 agreement) where 2000 soldiers lay – a reminder of Peace.

 Walking Uphill through the Arcade.

-Half way along, we discovered the wall and arcade were actually in two parts (north and south) meeting in the middle at the semi-circular main entrance at the Church of Christ the King.
-Approaching the wall from the south enabled us to explore north through both arcades, whereas entering at the main entrance, would’ve meant exploring first one arcade, then back-tracking to the other.
-Isn’t serendipity sweet?
+Half way along, it becomes apparent that the wall and arcade are divided into two – north and south – meeting in the middle at the semi-circular main entrance at the Church of Christ the King.
+Approaching from the south enables a direct south-north exploration, instead of having to see one half then backtrack to the other, if starting at main entrance.

 Church and Dome of the northern arcade.